amygori/kb/student-guidelines/getting-help.md

 ## Getting help

-Sometimes you're stuck and you need help!
+Sometimes you're stuck and you need help.
 There are several options.

 ### Ask another student